 Pneumococcal conjugate vaccines (PCVs) are highly effective in preventing invasive pneumococcal disease (IPD) caused by vaccine serotypes.1,2 Young children are the main carriers of Streptococcus pneumoniae and immunising this age-group not only protects them against pneumococcal disease but also provides indirect (herd) protection to the rest of the population through reduction in carriage and onward transmission of vaccine serotypes.3,4

-The United Kingdom introduced the 7-valent PCV (PCV7) into the routine childhood immunisation programme in September 2006, at two, four and 12-13 months of age, alongside a 12-month catch-up programme for children aged <2 years.5 From April 2010, the 13-valent PCV (PCV13) replaced PCV7, with no catch-up.6 Both vaccines have consistently achieved immunisation coverage of >90% in the targeted age-groups, with large reductions in vaccine-type IPD across all age-groups.5,6 Within two years of PCV7 introduction, carriage studies found that children aged <5 years had a 93% lower odds of carrying a PCV7 serotype when compared to a previous carriage study conducted in 2001/02.4 The odds of carrying any of the extra six PCV13 serotypes increased by 38%, but declined by 95% within two years after PCV13 introduction.4
+The United Kingdom introduced the 7-valent PCV (PCV7) into the routine childhood immunisation programme in September 2006, at two, four and 12-13 months of age, alongside a 12-month catch-up programme for children aged <2 years.5 From April 2010, the 13-valent PCV (PCV13) replaced PCV7, with no catch-up.6 PCVs are also recommended for severely immunocompromised children and adults, in addition to the 23-valent pneumococcal polysaccharide vaccine (PPV23).
+Both PCV7 and PCV13 have consistently achieved immunisation coverage of >90% in the targeted age-groups, with large reductions in vaccine-type IPD across all age-groups.5,6 Within two years of PCV7 introduction, carriage studies found that children aged <5 years had a 93% lower odds of carrying a PCV7 serotype when compared to a previous carriage study conducted in 2001/02.4 The odds of carrying any of the extra six PCV13 serotypes increased by 38%, but declined by 95% within two years after PCV13 introduction.4

 After both vaccine introductions, an increase in IPD due to non-PCV serotypes was observed.
 Four years after PCV7 introduction, IPD due to non-PCV7 serotypes increased across all age-groups by 19%.5 A similar increase of 25% was observed with non-PCV13 serotypes four years after PCV13 replaced PCV7.6 By the 2013/14 epidemiological year (running from July to June), despite an increase in IPD due to non-PCV13 serotypes, overall IPD rates had fallen by 56% and 32% compared to pre-PCV7 and pre-PCV13 baselines, respectively.6 For the first time since PCV introduction, however, IPD rates in <5 year-olds increased between 2012/13 and 2013/14, suggesting that the maximum benefit of the childhood PCV13 programme had been achieved.6 Here, we report age- and serotype-specific trends in IPD in England and Wales until the end of 2016/17, seven years after PCV13 introduction.